sindresorhus/sindresorhus.github.com/source/content/apps/any-text.md

 #### The Lock Screen widget does not show the text after restarting the device, before unlocking it

 This is an iOS limitation and is out of my control.
 It shows a placeholder until the first unlock.
+This is how all Lock Screen widgets work.

 #### Can you support syncing the text with iCloud?